molarmanful/lin/docs/programflow.md

 #a 1- dup ( a 1+ ) e&
 ```

-The snippet above is a naive factorial implementation using recursion.
+The snippet above is a contrived recursive function that decrements until zero then increments until 1 less than the original number.
 When executed, here are the stages of call stack that the program runs through:

 ```
 [ \a ::: 5 a ]